Emmy Noether: Influential lectures

-Moscow
+Moscow State University

-In the winter of 1928–1929 Noether accepted an invitation to Moscow State University, where she continued working with P.S.
-Alexandrov.
+In 1928–1929, Noether accepted an invitation to Moscow State University, where she continued working with P. S. Alexandrov.
 In addition to carrying on with her research, she taught classes in abstract algebra and algebraic geometry.
 She worked with the topologists Lev Pontryagin and Nikolai Chebotaryov, who later praised her contributions to the development of Galois theory.

-Although politics was not central to her life, Noether took a keen interest in political matters and, according to Alexandrov, showed considerable support for the Russian Revolution.
+Politics was not central to her life, but Noether took a keen interest in political matters and, according to Alexandrov, showed considerable support for the Russian Revolution.
 She was especially happy to see Soviet advances in the fields of science and mathematics, which she considered indicative of new opportunities made possible by the Bolshevik project.
 This attitude caused her problems in Germany, culminating in her eviction from a pension lodging building, after student leaders complained of living with "a Marxist-leaning Jewess".
+Hermann Weyl recalled that "During the wild times after the Revolution of 1918," Noether "sided more or less with the Social Democrats".
+She was a member of the Independent Social Democrats from 1919 to 1922, a short-lived splinter party.
+In the words of logician and historian Colin McLarty, "she was not a Bolshevist, but was not afraid to be called one."

 Noether planned to return to Moscow, an effort for which she received support from Alexandrov.
-After she left Germany in 1933 he tried to help her gain a chair at Moscow State University through the Soviet Education Ministry.
-Although this effort proved unsuccessful, they corresponded frequently during the 1930s, and in 1935 she made plans for a return to the Soviet Union.
-Meanwhile, her brother Fritz accepted a position at the Research Institute for Mathematics and Mechanics in Tomsk, in the Siberian Federal District of Russia, after losing his job in Germany, and was subsequently executed during the Great Purge.
+After she left Germany in 1933, he tried to help her gain a chair at Moscow State University through the Soviet Education Ministry.
+This proved unsuccessful, but they corresponded frequently during the 1930s, and in 1935 she made plans for a return to the Soviet Union.